Mumbai, Ajanta, Ellora & Golden Triangle

 Later visit Taj Mahal an ivory-white marble mausoleum commissioned in 1632 by the Mughal emperor Shah Jahan to house the tomb of his favourite wife Mumtaz Mahal, it also houses the tomb of Shah Jahan himself.
 Agra Fort the main residence of the emperors of the Mughal Dynasty until 1638.
 And Itmad-ud-Daula Tomb commissioned by Nur Jahan for her father Mirza Ghiyas Beg.
 Overnight at hotel.

-Drive to Jaipur via visiting Fatehpur Sikri an abandoned predominately a red sandstone construction sprawling over a huge area.
+Breakfast at hotel, drive to Jaipur via visiting Fatehpur Sikri an abandoned predominately a red sandstone construction sprawling over a huge area.
 See the graceful buildings including Diwan-E-Khas hall, Jodha Bai Palace, Jama Masjid, Tomb of Salim Chisti, Panch Mahal & Buland Darwaza.
-Next visit Abhaneri a small village popular for India`s deepest, largest and amazing step well & a Hindu Temple.
+Next stop to visit Abhaneri a small village popular for India`s deepest, largest and amazing step well & a Hindu Temple.

-Transfer to airport to board flight for Mumbai.
-Or drive to Delhi (265kms) to board flight for onward destination.
+Breakfast at hotel.
+Drive to Delhi to board flight for onward destination.

 Assistance on arrival at airport.